 Know Your Learner's Permit Restrictions

-With a Wisconsin learner's permit you can only drive when accompanied in the front seat by a licensed driver with two years driving experience.
-This driver must fall into one of the following three categories:
+With a Wisconsin learner's permit you can only drive when accompanied in the front seat by a licensed driver with 2 years driving experience.
+This driver must fall into one of the following categories:

-- A certified instructor 19 or older (three other passengers allowed if vehicle is equipped with dual controls)
+- A certified instructor 19 years old or older

-- A parent, guardian or spouse 19 or older (immediate family members allowed in the back seat)
+- A parent, guardian or spouse 19 years old or older (immediate family members allowed in the back seat)

-- A person 21 or older (if you're under 18, your parent or guardian must give their written okay for this person)
+- A person 21 years old or older (if you're under 18 years old, your parent or guardian must give their written okay for this person)

-NOTE: Driving at night requires being accompanied in the front seat by either a qualified instructor or licensed driver 25 years or older with at least two years of driving experience.
+NOTE: Driving at night requires being accompanied in the front seat by either a qualified instructor or licensed driver 25 years old or older with at least 2 years of driving experience.

 Get On the Road

-You must drive a minimum of 30 hours, 10 of which must occur at night.
-Each hour spent behind-the-wheel with a certified driving instructor qualifies as two hours.
-This loophole, however, is limited to five hours.
+You must drive a minimum of 30 hours, 10 hours at night.
+Each hour spent behind-the-wheel with a certified driving instructor qualifies as 2 hours.
+This loophole, however, is limited to 5 hours.
 Be sure, after each driving session, to have the supervising rider initial your driving log.

 Get Proof of Practice Hours

-Use the Wisconsin Graduated Driver Licensing Supervised Driving Log to track your driving hours.
+Use the Wisconsin Graduated Driver Licensing Supervised Driving Log (Form HS-303) to track your driving hours.
 You will need this form when applying for a probationary license.